 No Instagram account has influenced me as much as the work of artist and brilliant photographer William Smith.
 His use of leading lines, forced perspective and light represent the best of creative photography in my opinion.
 Sadly William lost his father in 2016 but continues to share stunning images of the artful, surreal images they created together under the hashtag #mydadthemaninthehat.

-The Queen of composition – Sacha plays with lines, patterns, and colors in a mesmerizing blend of architecture and classic people and places.
-Not at all in a cliché way but rather her work is a the cutting edge of this particular Instagram-driven style of photography.
+The Queen of composition – Sacha plays with lines, patterns, and colours in a mesmerizing blend of architecture and classic people and places.
+Not at all in a cliché way but rather her work is the cutting edge of this particular Instagram-driven style of photography.

 I travel a fair amount but Rose travels and travels… and travels – she certainly does so in style.
 Another long-time Instagram friend that continues to inspire my own travel-lust with gorgeous landscapes from her travel around the world.
 Her use of vivid colours combined with the spectacular scenery always makes the viewer feel like “I want to go there now” – travel photography of the highest calibre.